Lángos: Etymology and history

-After the communist takeover, with no large scale flour stocks in private households, and as nearly everybody became an employee working in shifts, traditional bread-baking procedure diminished.
-People started to buy their bread in foodstores in smaller quantities.
-With no leftover dough and no oven heated up, no lángos was baked.

-After the revolution in 1956, very small scale businesses were allowed again and some people started to open small buds in the larger markets to sell a new kind of lángos, fried in lard or sunflower oil.
-It became very popular and it was the ultimate streetfood along with the sausages "hurka & kolbász" in the 1960s and '70s.
-Up to the early '80s, there were only 3 varieties: plain (w/ or w/o garlic and salt) and with cabbage or potato in the dough.
-The first new varieties introduced in the '80s were with sour cream and grated cheese.
-In the mid 1980s hotdogs and hamburgers became the new favorite streetfoods of the Hungarians, but in the mid '90s lángos came back with many new varieties and has since spread across the globe.

 Variations

 The dough for lángos is made of water or milk, flour, yeast, and salt.
 The ingredients are worked together either by hand or a kneading machine.
-As the yeast starts to metabolize the carbohydrates in the flour, carbon dioxide is released which causes the dough to rise, creating the air bubbles in the lángos.
-The dough is basically the same as pizza dough, but it is not baked but fried in oil.
-Adding sour cream, yoghurt or mashed potatoes to the dough is optional but highly encouraged, in the latter case it is called potato lángos (in Hungarian krumplis lángos).
+As the yeast starts metabolizing the carbohydrates in the flour, carbon dioxide is released which causes the dough to rise, creating the air bubbles in the lángos.
+Adding sour cream, yoghurt or mashed potatoes to the dough is optional but highly encouraged; in the latter case it is called potato lángos (in Hungarian krumplis lángos).
 It is eaten fresh and warm, topped with sour cream and grated cheese, or Liptauer, ham, or sausages, or most frequently, without toppings, just rubbed with garlic or garlic butter, or doused with garlic water.
 Other ingredients and accompaniments can be mushroom, quark cheese, eggplant, cabbage, kefir, omelet, and confectioner's sugar or jam.

-In the early 2000s, some people built small, portable clay ovens and started to sell oven baked lángos, called "kenyérlángos" (bread-lángos) on festivals and fairs.
+In the early 2000s, some people built small, portable clay ovens and started to sell oven baked lángos, called "kenyérlángos" (bread-lángos) at festivals and fairs.
 Although reminiscent of the traditional lángos, it is more like a pizza with sour cream, onions and bacon.